geighei/homepage/content/about/_index.md

 ***

 # Funding
-Research funded by NORFAC.
-See link for more information.
+Research is funded by NORFACE.
+More information can be found on their [homepage](https://www.norface.net/).